 Resident in Surgery - Plastic & Reconstructive Surgery

-BioKristen Davis, MPH is the Lead Social Science Research Professional and has been working at Stanford since 2013, she joined S-SPIRE in March of 2018.
+BioKristen Davis, MPH, CAPM is the Lead Social Science Research Professional at the S-SPIRE Center.
 She has a background in biology as well as public health.
-She supports multiple Principal Investigators with their current funded projects as Project Manager, she also is the Supervisor to the Social Science Research Professionals within S-SPIRE.
+She supports multiple principal investigators with their current funded projects as project manager.
 Kristen also assists with the grant submission process within the Department of Surgery acting as a liaison with the Research Management Group.
-She is passionate about her work and works hard to help make sure Stanford remains a competitive research institution.

 Aaron J. Dawes, MD, PhD

 BioDr.
 Dawes is a board-certified, fellowship-trained colon and rectal surgeon.
 He is also an Assistant Professor in the Department of Surgery, Division of General Surgery at Stanford University School of Medicine.